Summary of Significant Accounting Policies

-The Company is required to report all components of comprehensive loss, including net loss, in the condensed financial statements in the period in which they are recognized.
+The Company is required to report all components of comprehensive loss, including net loss, in the financial statements in the period in which they are recognized.
 Comprehensive loss is defined as the change in equity during a period from transactions and other events and circumstances from nonowner sources, including unrealized gains and losses on marketable securities.
-Comprehensive gains (losses) have been reflected in the condensed statements of operations and comprehensive loss for all periods presented.
+Comprehensive gains (losses) have been reflected in the statements of operations and comprehensive loss for all periods presented.

 Operating segments are identified as components of an enterprise about which separate discrete financial information is used in making decisions regarding resource allocation and assessing performance.
 To date, the Company has viewed its operations and managed its business as one segment operating primarily in the United States.

 Net Loss Per Share

 Basic net loss per share is calculated by dividing the net loss by the weighted average number of common shares outstanding during the period.
 Diluted net loss per share is computed by dividing the net loss by the weighted average number of common shares and common share equivalents outstanding for the period.
 Common stock equivalents are only included when their effect is dilutive.
 The Company’s potentially dilutive securities have been excluded from the computation of diluted net loss per share in the periods in which they would be anti-dilutive.
 For all periods presented, there is no difference in the number of shares used to compute basic and diluted shares outstanding due to the Company’s net loss position.

 The following table sets forth the outstanding potentially dilutive securities that have been excluded in the calculation of diluted net loss per share because to do so would be anti-dilutive (in thousands):